-Competent Persons Statements
+Competent Persons Statements:

-The information in this report that relates to exploration targets, geology, and exploration results and data compilation is based on information compiled by Phillip Stevenson (PS), a Competent Person who is a Member of The Australian Institute Mining and Metallurgy.
-Phillip Stevenson is a fulltime employee (Exploration Manager) of the Company.
-Phillip Stevenson has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Phillip Stevenson consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this report that relates to exploration targets, exploration and metallurgical results is based on information compiled by Ian Bamborough, a Competent Person who is a Member of The Australian Institute of Geoscientists.
+Ian Bamborough is a fulltime employee and Director of the Company, in addition to being a shareholder in the Company.
+Ian Bamborough has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Ian Bamborough consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.